brain-life/encode/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/11638664/18020005/00d2fb9e-6bad-11e6-861a-d746cca35f0d.png)

-<<<<<<< HEAD
 # About
+This software implements a framework to encode structural brain connectomes into multidimensional arrays.
+These are arrays are commonly referrd to as [tensors](https://en.wikipedia.org/wiki/Tensor).
+Encoding Connectomes provide an gile framework for computing over connectome edges and nodes efficiently.
+We provide seevral examples of operations that can be performed using the framework.

-This software implements a framework to encode both, structural brain connectomes and associated diffusion-weighted magnetic resonance data, into multidimensional arrays (tensors).
-The encoding method allows implementing Connectome Evaluation Models (Pestilli et al., 2015) with dramatic reduction in storage requirements with up to 40x compression factor.
-Furtheremore, connectome encoding allows perfomring computational neuroanatomy dissection and virtual lesions very efficiently using the machine-friendly array operations.
-We provide demos and tutorials to expain how to:
+One major application of the tensor is the implementaion of the [Linear Fascicle Evalauton method](http://francopestilli.github.io/life/), in short [LiFE](http://www.nature.com/nmeth/journal/v11/n10/abs/nmeth.3098.html).
+The tensor encoding method allows implementing LiFE with dramatic reduction in storage requirements, up to 40x compression factors.
+Furtheremore, connectome encoding allows performing multiple computational neuroanatomy operations such as tract-dissections, virtual lesions, and connectivity estimates very efficiently using the machine-friendly array operators.

+We provide demos to expain how to:
  (1) Load and encode diffusion-weighted data and tractography models of white matter fascicles, as well as perform multidimensional arrays operations.
  (2) Build and optimize a Linear Fascicle Evaluation model.
- (3) Perform neuronatomical segmentations, computational neuroanatomy operations and virtual lesions using the connectome encoding framework.
+ (4) Perform neuronatomical segmentations, computational neuroanatomy operations and virtual lesions using the connectome encoding framework.
+ (4) Reproduce some fo the figures of article describing the method implemented in thsi toolbox: Caiafa and Pestilli, forthcoming.

 ## Application.
 * Encoding of brain conenctome and associated phenotypes into multidimensional arrays.